-Study and Drug Regimen Study Design, and Demographics Sample Size and Study Duration End Points Results Goadsby et al 37 DB, PC, PG, RCT N=692 Primary: Proportion of Primary: The proportions of patients who responded were 24 (30/126), 55 (63/115), 54 Eletriptan 20 mg Patients ≥18 Single responders (any patient (70/129), 65 (76/117) and 77% (91/118) for placebo, sumatriptan, eletriptan 20 VS years of age with attack who within two There was a significant difference compared to placeho for all doses of eletrintan eletriptan 40 mg without aura ingesting study (P<0.001).
-There was a significant difference between sumatriptan 100 mg and eletriptan 80 mg ($P<0.001$) VS improvement in Freedom from beadache at two hours was significantly better with eletrintan 80 eletriptan 80 mg intensity to mild (37%) and 40 mg (29%) compared to placebo (6%; P <0.001).
-Eletriptan 80 mg was "superior" to sumatriptan (23%; P <0.05).
-VS levels from a Secondary sumatriptan 100 mg level of Not reported VS severe) placebo Secondary: Not reported Mandema et al 38 MA (DB, PC, RCTs) N=11,400 Primary: Pain relief at Primary: A significant difference for eletriptan 40 mg for pain relief compared to sumatriptan Eletriptan 20 mg Adult patients Duration not specified four hours and proportion of 100 mg at any point in time up to four hours after treatment was observed (P value not reported).
-VS receiving treatment of · patients that became pain- The benefit of eletriptan 40 mg is greatest around one and half to two hours after eletriptan 40 mg moderate or free treatment.
-There was an absolute difference at two hours of 9.1% (7.4 to 11.5%) VS within eight Secondary: pain-free when compared to sumatriptan 100 mg (P values not reported).
-An eletriptan 80 mg with no re- medication or Not reported minutes up to four hours after treatment for pain relief and from one and half hours up to four hours for pain-free response (P values not reported).
-VS rescue before Eletripten 20 mg was more officialisus then sumatripten 50 mg and similar to sumatriptan 25 mg sumatriptan 20 mg was more emcacious than sumatriptan 50 mg and similar to sumatriptan 100 mg for pain relief, while it was similar to sumatriptan 50 mg for pain-free response (P values not reported).
+Study and Drug Regimen Study Design, and Demographics Sample Size and Study Duration End Points Results Goadsby et al Eletriptan 20 mg vs DB, PC, PG, RCT Patients ≥18 years of age with N=692 Single migraine attack Primary: Proportion of responders (any patient who within two Primary: The proportions of patients who responded were 24 (30/126), 55 (63/115), 54 (70/129), 65 (76/117) and 77% (91/118) for placebo, sumatriptan, eletriptan 20 mg, eletriptan 40 mg and eletriptan 80 mg, respectively. eletriptan 40 mg vs migraine with or without aura hours after ingesting study drug, reported improvement in There was a significant difference compared to placebo for all doses of eletriptan ( $P$ <0.001).
+There was a significant difference between sumatriptan 100 mg and eletriptan 80 mg ( $P$ <0.001). eletriptan 80 mg vs headache intensity to mild or pain-free levels from a Freedom from headache at two hours was significantly better with eletriptan 80 (37%) and 40 mg (29%) compared to placebo (6%; P <0.001).
+Eletriptan 80 mg was "superior" to sumatriptan (23%; P <0.05). sumatriptan 100 mg pretreatment level of moderate or severe) Secondary: Not reported placebo Secondary: Not reported Mandema et al Eletriptan 20 mg MA (DB, PC, RCTs) Adult patients N=11,400 Duration not specified Primary: Pain relief at four hours and proportion of Primary: A significant difference for eletriptan 40 mg for pain relief compared to sumatriptan 100 mg at any point in time up to four hours after treatment was observed ( P value not reported). vs eletriptan 40 mg receiving treatment of moderate or patients that became pain- free The benefit of eletriptan 40 mg is greatest around one and half to two hours after treatment.
+There was an absolute difference at two hours of 9.1% (7.4 to 11.5%) vs eletriptan 80 mg severe migraine within eight hours of onset, with no re- Secondary: Not reported more patients achieving pain relief and 7.3% (5.8 to 8.6%) more patient achieving pain-free when compared to sumatriptan 100 mg ( P values not reported).
+An absolute benefit of more than five percent of patients is maintained from 45 minutes up to four hours after treatment for pain relief and from one and half hours vs sumatriptan 25 mg medication or rescue before two hours up to four hours for pain-free response ( P values not reported).
+Eletriptan 20 mg was more efficacious than sumatriptan 50 mg and similar to sumatriptan 100 mg for pain relief, while it was similar to sumatriptan 50 mg for pain-free response ( P values not reported).